dcaoyuan/chana/README.rst

     $ ./jpql.ask

-    #### update record with random id, pepeat it to update more person's age to 40
+    #### update record with random id, repeat it to update more person's age to 80
     $ cat jpql.update

     RANDOM_ID=$RANDOM